magao-x/handbook/operating/alignment.rst

     #.
 Keeping the loop closed, you can now start :guilabel:`Auto Alignment` of the ``ttmpupil`` and ``cameralensx``/``cameralensy`` devices

-        - Monitor the `camwfs` pupil position to ensure it does not run away
+        - Monitor the `camwfs` pupil position to ensure it does not run away, this will happen immediately and aggressively.

             - If they do run away, :guilabel:`Stop` the auto alignment.
 You may need to use :guilabel:`Loop Zero` on the loop control GUI and the :guilabel:`Zero` button on the Offloading Ctrl GUI to remove spurious tip-tilt corrections.

         - Monitor "Pupil Tracking Loop" and "Actuator Alignment Loop" deltas.

+        .. note:: Many operators have found moving to 10 modes makes this initial auto align easier.
+Turn off offloading while running Auto Alignment, if things look particularly off.

+        .. warning:: If you don't see the alignment pokes in the camwfs frames, stop Auto Alignment immediately.
+This is likely because dmtweeter has died, and is not sending signals.
+Your pupils will run away.

     #.
 Once the loops have converged ("Pupil Tracking Loop" and "Actuator Alignment Loop" deltas less than 0.05 in the lab) stop the :guilabel:`Auto Alignment` loop.